Last Updated on February 10, 2024 by Louise Carter

-Blustery winds can also cause damage to the skin.
-The issue lies with dirt, dust, grit, and grime the breeze carries.
+Blustery winds can also damage the skin.
+The issue lies with the dirt, dust, grit, and grime the breeze carries.
 Skin oils provide the skin with a natural protective barrier.

 How Do I Stop Waking Up with an Oily Face?

 The following adjustments can mean your face gets less oily overnight:

 If you get hot while you sleep, your body will sweat to cool down.
 Sebum will also be secreted overnight.
 If this combines with sweat, an oily film will cover your face.

 In addition to looking unappealing, this combination of sweat and sebum can clog your pores.
 To this end, remaining cool overnight – either by opening a window, sleeping beside a fan, or changing the bedding material to bamboo – can moderate oil production.

 Wash Your Face

 Washing the face is an essential element of taking care of the skin.
 Your face should be washed in the morning and again in the evening before bed.